microsoft/code-with-engineering-playbook/developer-experience/readme.md

 ## Participation

+Providing a positive developer experience is a team effort.
+However, certain members can take ownership of different areas to help hold the entire team accountable.

 ### Tech Lead - Set the bar

 The following are examples of how the Tech Lead might set the bar for dev experience